Social Dialogue: an essential driver of Decent Work

 Facilitating communication and building trust between workers and management have been central to our work and success in improving compliance in factories.
 Better Work’s diverse interventions related to improved social dialogue have included delivering workplace communication training, facilitating gender-balanced bipartite worker-management committees and engaging with sectoral and national institutions, among other activities.

-As Better Work enters a new strategic phase, we recognize that a re-investment in a broadened approach to social dialogue is crucial.
+We recognize that a re-investment in a broadened approach to social dialogue is crucial.
 To create long-lasting and sustainable improvements in the industry, the increased capacity of constituents engaging in social dialogue at all levels is crucial: at the factory but also increasingly at the sectoral, country and global levels as well.

 By promoting social dialogue in factories, we are actively supporting management and workers to identify their needs and improve their working relationships and communication, with workers feeling more comfortable to express their opinion and needs as a result.
 This provides a strong basis for the effective prevention and remediation of problems.